yashlala/bsc-git-lecture/ARCHITECTURE.md

 We'll store our data as an `sqlite3` database for now.

+The table structure will be as follows:

 - `Events(Event ID, Event Name, Event Description)`
 - `Dependencies(Event ID, Dependent Event's ID)`

+Later, we'll use Xapian or FTS5 to index/search our data.